alexchoi330/Bank-Stock-Account/README.md

 -You can reload the state of my application by pressing menu, then load.

+-You can expect a fail pop up if you enter a negative value when the system asks for deposit/withdraw

+-You can expect to get an invalid entry pop up if you say no to "viewing your account"

+Phase 4: Task 2 : I used the following...
+Test and design a class that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.

+ValueException class extends Exceptions deposit() and withdraw() both throws ValueException doDeposit() and doWithdraw() both catches ValueException testDepositTwo and testDepositThree are the test cases for expected and unexpected exceptions

 ------------------------------------------------------------------------------
 Future add-ons I want to do even after the course ends